-If you sit down to breakfast or dinner at the October Country Inn (check us out), it’s a family-style affair.
+If you sit down to breakfast or dinner at the October Country Inn, it’s a family style dining affair.
 By family-style we mean that everybody sits together, and eats together.
 Nobody sits alone unless they’re the only one here.
-We have three large tables that seat at least eight persons each, in two dining rooms, and it isn’t unusual to have them all full.
-Sitting down to a meal together, especially among strangers, is a fundamental family experience that lifts the spirit, and sets the stage for some fascinating revelations.
+We have three large tables that seat at least eight persons each, in two dining rooms.
+It isn’t unusual to have them all full.
+Sitting down to a meal together, especially among strangers, is a fundamental family experience.
+And it lifts the spirit.
+It also sets the stage for some fascinating revelations.
 You just may meet a long-lost cousin.
-It’s happened.
+It happens.

 There was the morning that two couples from Toronto, who didn’t know one another, sat down to breakfast.
 After chatting a bit they discovered that they lived three houses apart from one another, on the same street, yet had never before met.
 Closer to home, while chatting with a guest, Edie discovered that they were distant cousins.
 This “its-a-small-world” phenomenon happens all the time with family style dining.
 And it’s really fun when it does.

 This phenomenon is sometimes attributed to the 6 degrees of separation theory.
 This theory, originally from Hungarian author Frigyes Karinthya’s 1929 collection of short stories titled Everything is Different, arises when a character in one of the stories believes that any two individuals could be connected through at most five acquaintances.
 This theory has been much studied since then with the general result that, where the global population is concerned, any person is six or fewer steps away from any other person in the world.
 When this theory is limited to the population of the U.S., any person is three or fewer steps away from any other person.

 You are only three steps away from a common connection.